YuchenTan777/CCI-S2-Coding-Two/Week 4 Exercise - Python webscraper/ReadMe.md

 ## Build a simple webscraper

 For this project, I’ll scrape data from IMDb’s “Top 1,000” movies, specifically the top 50 movies on this page.
-Here is the information we’ll gather from each movie listing:
+Here is the information I’ll gather from each movie listing:

 * The title